simonehagey/orbdot/docs/source/model_fitting.rst

      - ``float``
      - The effective samples per second.

-The ``"params"`` dictionary is particularly useful, as it contains a dictionary with key-value pairs representing the best-fit parameter values and their 68% confidence intervals.
-The keys match the parameter symbols (see :ref:`model_parameters`), and each value is a list of three elements: the best-fit value, the upper uncertainty, and the lower uncertainty.
+The ``"params"`` dictionary contains key-value pairs that store the best-fit parameter values and their 68% confidence intervals.
+The keys match the parameter symbols (see :ref:`model_parameters`), and each value is a list of three elements: [the best-fit value, the upper uncertainty, and the lower uncertainty].

-The following code snippet demonstrates how to access the best-fit parameters after a model fit is complete:
+The following code snippet demonstrates how to access the best-fit parameters after a model fit:

 .. code-block:: python